celineyuwonodiary/celineyuwonodiary.github.io/_posts/2019-12-05-agile-development-scrum.md

 **Three Types of Roles**

-- **Product Owner**: The Product Owner gets input from the curstomers and knows the big picture of what the product should be.
+- **Product Owner**: The Product Owner gets input from the customers and knows the big picture of what the product should be.
 They are responsible in defining the end goal and the tasks that needs to be completed to the rest of the team.
 The Product Owner creates the backlog of to-do list items and reviews deliverables before the product is delivered.

 - **Scrum Master:** The scrum master can be said to be the project manager.
 They oversee day-to-day functions and check-in with the members of the development team.
 They are reponsible for the tasks to be delivered on time and the team's wellbeing.